How to Make a Garden Vegetable Plot Cheaply

 There were no flowers or shrubs, and the whole area was just grass, growing on uneven ground.
 It was fine for children running around playing, or for sunbathing on deckchairs, but it was totally unproductive.
 All that was about to change.
 Read here how it developed, and you can do the same, at very little cost.

 This is a good beginner's project.

-Over the years, in order to to break up the London clay which was as hard as iron, and very difficult to dig, the garden was fed with
+The soil was very poor, and in order to to break up the London clay which was as hard as iron, and very difficult to dig.
+So over the years the garden was fed with:

 - More manure and then

 We knocked down our air-raid shelter (most London gardens had one at that time), and we hit upon the notion of using the rubble to build a rockery.
-Not very glamorous, but, facing forward, and hidden with plants, the rocks looked almost natural.
+Not very glamorous, but when facing forward and hidden with plants, the rocks looked almost natural.

 I tried in a desultory fashion to grow the occasional vegetable, without much success.
 Then, on my retirement, I went at it hammer and tongs, or shall we say shovel and prongs!